10 Signs Fear Is Running Your Life (And How To Get Back On Track)

 When you're afraid, you're unlikely to take risks.
-You'll feel the yearning to start your own business, go out with your dream girl, take that bucket list trip, have a baby, or take an art class.
-But you'll say no because you're afraid to fail, afraid to succeed, afraid to get rejected, afraid to stir things up, afraid to get out of your comfort zone.
-When you let fear cure you, you'll start letting your soul take the lead, taking leaps of faith and saying yes when you yearn to.
+You'll feel the yearning to start your own business, take that bucket list trip, have a baby, or take an art class—but you'll say no because you're afraid to fail, afraid to succeed, afraid to get rejected, afraid to stir things up, afraid to get out of your comfort zone.

-5. You numb yourself with alcohol, drugs, sex, television, or excessive busyness.
+5. You numb yourself with food, alcohol, technology, or excessive busyness.

 When you're afraid of putting yourself in the arena because of fear of failure, success, uncertainty, judgment, criticism, or rejection, you'll tend to stand on the sidelines where you feel safer.
-When you face fear head on, motivation replaces procrastination.
+When you face fear head-on, motivation replaces procrastination.
 You're not "going for it" based on a fear-based need to "make it happen."
-Instead, the natural inclination toward love and service generates inspired action that pushes you toward that which wants to be born through you.
+Instead, the natural inclination toward love and service generates inspired action.

 9. You muzzle yourself.